bababouf/Traveling-Salesman/README.md

 **7-City Adjacency Matrix**
 ![](https://i.gyazo.com/1d7a80e0609fd3584833b77e76e66fd7.png)

-Each cell in the above 2D matrices represents the cost to travel from city [row][column].
-In this way, the cell [0][1] for the 5-city simulation, which contains the integer value 3, would represent the cost to travel from city 0 to city 1.
-Throughout the code, as well as in the rest of this readMe file, I will refer to each city in alphabetical order, so row 0 would correspond to city 'A' and row 4 would correspond to city 'E'.
-In the same way, column 0 would correspond to city 'A' and column 4 would correspond to city 'E'.
+Each cell in the adjacency matrix represents the cost to travel from city one city to another.
+For example, the cell (0,1) would represent the cost to travel from city '0' to city '1'.
+This edge cost is the same as the edge cost to get from city '1' to city '0', since the matrices are symmetrical.
+In addition, the cost to get from one city to itself is zero, which is the reason why each of the matrices has zeroes along the diagonal.

-It's important to note here that the adjacency matrices, which are symmetrical and square, contain all zeroes along their diagonals.
-This is due to the fact that the cost from one city to itself is 0.
-In addition, since the matrix is symmetrical, all the values are mirrored, meaning cell [row][column] = [column][row], or the cost from city 'A' to 'B' = cost of city 'B' to 'A'.

 ### _Nodes_
 The main data structure used in this program is a node: